pharmpy/pharmpy/docs/usage.rst

 Usage
 =====

-The :class:`pysn.Model` class is a model agnostic entry point.
+The :class:`pharmpy.Model` class is a model agnostic entry point.
 For example, to read the NONMEM model ``pheno_real.mod``, the following is sufficient:

 .. testcode::
     :pyversion: > 3.6

-    from pysn import Model
+    from pharmpy import Model

     path = 'tests/testdata/nonmem/pheno_real.mod'
     pheno = Model(path)